pmndrs/use-gesture/README.md

 import useGesture from 'react-use-gesture'
 ```

 The api is straight forward.
-You bind handlers to your view, specify the actions you want to respond to (drag, hover, move, scroll or wheel) and you will receive events when you interact with the component.
+You bind handlers to your view, specify the actions you want to respond to (drag, pinch, hover, move, scroll or wheel) and you will receive events when you interact with the component.
 These events include the source dom event, but also carry additional kinematics such as velocity, distance, delta, etc.

 Hooks allow gestures to be re-used for more than one view (you can use the same `bind()` function multiple times!).